-Council has directed staff to replace the existing Density Bonus Policy with a new Inclusionary Housing policy to encourage onsite affordable housing in new developments.
+Council directed staff to replace the existing Density Bonus Policy with a new Inclusionary Housing and Density Bonus Policy to encourage onsite affordable housing in new developments.
 This work is being undertaken in 2018.
 Council has directed staff to:

 - Establish affordable housing targets and levels of affordability to guide community amenity contribution negotiations;

 - Prioritize City objectives for community amenity contributions given limits on bonus density;

 - Develop a framework for the provision of bonus density in exchange for on-site affordable housing units, where feasible, within areas of the City through the zoning bylaw in a manner consistent with the Local Government Act;

 - Focus on a negotiated approach to community amenity contributions; and

 - Consider pre-zoning areas of the City (using bonus density zoning) for affordable housing.